As the train chugs around the last bend before town, the Missouri River pops into view.

 You get the sense that there are often many more “woos” as this Amtrak rolls into Hermann, a charming mid-Missouri village steeped in German heritage and rooted to the wine grapes growing in neat lines along the steep hillsides that overlook the brick facades of the old downtown.

-Hermann was founded to be a rustic Teutonic utopia in the heart of the young nation, settled by German immigrants who felt their way of life was disappearing in bustling Philadelphia.
+Hermann was founded to be a rustic Teutonic utopia in the heart of the young nation by German immigrants who felt their way of life was disappearing in bustling Philadelphia.
 That heritage is still thick, though the modern version of the village is probably best known as a weekend getaway.

 On a summer Saturday, you can’t walk a block in Hermann without encountering a bachelorette party on their way to one of the dozen winery tasting rooms.
 But the busy Oktoberfest and Christmas seasons give way to the still of midwinter.

 Hermann is sort of a magical place when the streets are quiet, the dueling pianos sit silent and the tourist trolleys are idle in a gravel lot down by the river.
-The locals, especially, seem to appreciate having some space to stick their elbows and share their expertise—this is a service industry town, and seemingly everyone you encounter knows something about distilling, brewing or winemaking.
+The locals, especially, seem to appreciate having some space to stick out their elbows and share their expertise—this is a service industry town, and seemingly everyone you encounter knows something about distilling, brewing or winemaking.